 Winter is a great time for reading and letting the imagination soar.
-Encourage talented young students (grades 1-4) to write and illustrate stories for this contest.
-Parents, teachers, libraries, and after-school programs are invited to make Treehouse Tales an enjoyable winter project.
+Talented young students (grades 1-4) were encouraged to write and illustrate stories for this contest.
+Parents, teachers, libraries, and after-school programs were invited to make Treehouse Tales an enjoyable winter project.

 2015 CONTEST GUIDELINES

 - Entrants must be in first, second, third, or fourth grade.